 Of course, even learning the basics of photography demands a lot of time and determination.

 However, some of the most fundamental photography techniques can be incredibly effective.
-Even if you only learn how to use the rule of thirds in your composition or to adjust the shutter speed, attending a photography class or tutorial can give you useful camera tips and tricks to change the way you use a camera.
+Even if you only learn how to use the rule of thirds in your composition or to adjust the shutter speed, attending photography courses or tutorial can give you useful camera tips and tricks to change the way you use a camera.

 Simply focussing on an object and increasing depth of field can make for professional-looking results.